 Targeting iOS devices, our most successful products to date are “MailShot Pro“, a top-listed app for group email on the App Store over 4 or 5 years, and “ShotList” for scheduling movie shoots.
 Also “FAQ Email Composer” which makes customer support and other repetitive email tasks much easier from a mobile device and “EditPoint“, an app to make reviewing podcasts and other audio files easier.

 The studio was founded in 2010 by Peter Johnson, a seasoned veteran with over 25 years’ experience in the video games industry.
-Here is a brief bio.

 In early 2002 I co-founded Venom Games as an independent studio.
-We took this to aquisition by 2K Games late the following year, and I continued to manage the studio for them for another 5 years until 2008.
+We took this to aquisition by 2K Games late the following year, and I continued to manage the studio for another 5 years until 2008.
 Notable titles were “Rocky: Legends” on Xbox and PS2 for Ubisoft, and both “Prey” and “Don King Presents: Prizefighter” on Xbox 360 for 2K Games, though we also made a small contribution to some other 2K titles (including “BioShock”) at the studio.

 After a spell as Executive Producer at a nearby racing game studio, in 2010 I returned to my roots by setting up Soluble to focus on mobile app development.

 My broad spread of interests across the related fields of music, drama, visual design and filmmaking has helped to inform and enrich my work in videogames, and I have really enjoyed the many opportunities that my career has provided to put them to use.”